dhellmann/pymotw-3/source/pdb/index.rst

 ::

     (Pdb) step
-    > .../pdb_step.py(12)f()
+    > .../pdb_step.py(13)f()
-    -> print i, j
+    -> print(i, j)

     (Pdb) p j
     0

     (Pdb)

-Stepping one line at a time like this can become tedious if there is a lot of code to cover before the point where the error occurs, or if the same function is called repeatedly.
+Stepping one line at a time in this way can become tedious if there is a lot of code to cover before the point where the error occurs, or if the same function is called repeatedly.

 .. literalinclude:: pdb_next.py